manuel-alvarez-chaves/manuel-alvarez-chaves.github.io/_pages/cv.md

   * DEHC Consulting Engineers, San José, Costa RIca

 * 2015 - 2017: Teaching assistant
-  * School of Civil Engineering of the University of Costa RIca
+  * School of Civil Engineering of the University of Costa Rica

 Skills
 ======